everbuild/pngtoy/README.md

 different pixel values than in the original bitmap.

-**pngtoy** is for special case scenarios where you need to work with the original bitmap as-is (ie. no gamma, no ICC, indexed, 16-bit etc.) and you need the original pixel values and format.
+**pngtoy** is for special case scenarios where you need to work with the original bitmap as-is and you need the original pixel values and format (i.e. no gamma, no ICC, indexed, 16-bit, grayscale etc.).
 This will also keep the bitmap values consistent across browsers as some browser support ICC, gamma, others don't.

 **pngtoy** can also be used to analyse PNG files, extract special information such as header, chunks, texts, or to reduce file size, or as a tool to in